corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 It is a concept that is common in many programming languages that support dynamic dispatch, such as C++, C#, or D.
 When you call a method on a trait object, Rust uses the vtable to look up the correct function to call based on the actual type of the data.

-But to create a vtable, the compiler needs to know:
-- The size of the type (to allocate memory)
-- The exact method signatures (to create function pointers)
+For dynamic dispatch to be sound, the vtable-facing methods need stable, concrete function signatures:
+- every dispatchable method needs a receiver that leads to the object and its vtable
+- argument and return types must be expressible without knowing the hidden concrete `Self`
+- the vtable must contain a finite set of function pointers, known at compile time

-If a trait has methods that return `Self` or have generic parameters, the compiler can't create a proper vtable because it doesn't know what `Self` is or how to handle generics at runtime.
+If a trait has dispatchable methods that return `Self` or have generic parameters, there is no single vtable entry with one concrete signature that can represent all possible calls.

 That is the root cause of dyn compatibility issues.